Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - California

 Citation: DSS All County Letter No. 17-92

-The case worker also must monitor the safety plan or case plan to ensure appropriate implementation and that the specific action steps are completed.
-The monitoring should include all steps necessary to assure the safety of the infant.
-This includes ensuring that the family or caregiver is receiving the treatment and appropriate services required by the plan.
+The caseworker also must monitor the safety plan or case plan to ensure appropriate implementation and that the specific action steps are completed.
+The monitoring should include all steps necessary to ensure the safety of the infant.
+This includes ensuring that the family or caregiver receives the treatment and appropriate services required by the plan.